Weegie Thompson: Professional career

+Thompson was selected in the fourth round of the 1984 NFL draft by the Pittsburgh Steelers.
 Hall of Fame safety Ronnie Lott gushes when he talks about Thompson.
 In Thompson's rookie season, 1984, the Steelers were the only team to beat the 49ers.
 One reason they did was by assigning Thompson to block Lott on every play.
 "He blocked my butt all day -- and fair," Lott remembered.
 "Every play, he came after me.
 And I respect the hell out of Weegie Thompson to this day.
 He's one of the toughest guys I ever played against."